I Found A Bad VA: Now What?

 Now that you found the right culture fit, you now have to find the right seat.
 Having the right person in the wrong seat is not a recipe for success.
 To get the person in the right seat, you need to understand the personality type of the job role you are trying to fill and make sure it matches with the personality type of the team member.
 There are many different personality profile tests out there, and they are all good.

 An example would be, I find the right person culturally, they embody my core values.
 However, I am hiring for an accounting position, this position requires attention to detail and is process-focused.
-The person that I am looking to hire is outgoing, people-focused, and has no attention to detail.
+The person that I am looking to bring on is outgoing, people-focused, and has no attention to detail.
 He may be the right person as far as company values, but he is the wrong person for the seat you are trying to fill.

 Give them measurables